vebxohr/vebxor-discord-bot/README.md

 Simple discord bot for some fun commands, made using discord.py

-## Installation
+## Setup/Installation
+- Create a bot at the [discord developer pages](https://discord.com/developers/applications) and add to your server.

-Install the required python packages:
+- Install the required python packages:
 >`pip install -r requirements.txt`

-Install FFmpeg for the host machine.
+- Install FFmpeg for the host machine.
 For linux/debian:
 >`sudo apt install ffmpeg`

-Make a .env file with the token for your discord bot, called DISCORD_TOKEN, e.g:
+- Make a .env file with the token for your discord bot, called DISCORD_TOKEN, e.g:
 >`DISCORD_TOKEN=SECRETTOKEN123466134`
 ## Run
 run the main.py file on your host machine: